MakeAndDevelop/default_project_resources/templates/readme/readme-C#.md

   * Feature branches are used to develop new features.
 In large features Task branches can be used.
   * Bugfix branches are used to fix bugs on develop
   * Hotfix branches are used to fix bugs on production/master.
+  * Release branches are used to prepare all release related work.
+  * Once a release branch is merged in master a tag is created for that version.

-In continious deliverd web apps we use the githubflow:
+In continious deliverd web apps we use the github-flow:
 * [Github-flow](https://guides.github.com/introduction/flow/)

 ### Pull Requests (PR)
 The PR flow is an extensions to the flows described above.
 * Directly pushing to develop branch and master branch is prohibited and enforced by branch policies.
 * Feature/Bugfix/Hotfix branches are merged in respectivally develop and master branch with Pull Requests.
-* Pull Request are reviewed by two other developers, if the team size allows for this.
+* Pull Request are reviewed by at least two other developers, if the team size allows for this.

 ## Coding Guidelines
 We code in compliance to the Microsoft guidelines, conventions and standards for C# development.
 These guidelines are: